 “See these?”
-Kel pointed to a number of long, leather straps hanging from the saddle.
+Kel pointed to some long, leather straps hanging from the saddle.
 “I’ll help you tie them on once we get you up.
 They’ll make sure you stay on your seat in case anything happens.
 The Administrator frowns on us losing any new students.”
-His expression was serious but his eyes were full of mirth.
+His expression was serious, but his eyes were full of mirth.
 Clarence snorted behind them.

 Talia wasn’t sure she wanted to know just how exactly they went about losing a student.

 “There’s a place here you can use to hold on to.”
 He pointed to a grip on the front of the second seat of the leather saddle.
 “If you feel you’re slipping at all though, you might want to hold onto one of Clarence’s scales instead.”
 Gently he lifted one of the dragon’s green, oval-shaped scales from where it lay flat against its brothers.
 “It’s attached to his skin here, and it takes a lot to make one of them come off.
 It won’t hurt him, so don’t worry about it.
 He’s also worm-free, so you don’t have to be concerned on that account, either.”

 Her brows drew together, not knowing about half of the things he just mentioned or what they meant.
 Why would a dragon have worms?

 “Here, I’ll help you up.”
 Kel cupped his gauntleted hands together to give her a boost up Clarence’s broad side.

 Still tense and apprehensive, she put her foot in his cupped hands and, with a tentative hold on one of Clarence’s scales, pulled herself up onto the back seat of the large saddle.
 Now that she was on board, the scent of oil and possibly jasmine mixed with the strange, animal scent she smelled before.